alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 More specifically, _leading_ with tests stems from the fact that it's simply more difficult or time-consuming to write them afterward, and often times get nixed in planning for the sake of delivering more features.

-Once the tests are written, we can use them to protect our code from breaking changes by having them run whenever pull requests are opened against a repo, as well as during deployments.
+Once meaningful, thorough tests are written, we can use them to protect our code by running them run whenever pull requests are opened against a repo, as well as during deployment pipelines.
 This is invaluable for anyone who's ever open-sourced a project or worked on a project with more than a few people.

 ### A Practical Approach: What We're Building